GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/favicon/index.md

 ### Step 2: Construct the URL {: #url }

 The following function uses [`runtime.getURL()`][runtime-geturl] to create a fully-qualified URL pointing to the `"/_favicon/"` folder.
-Then it returns a new query string with the URL and size of the favicon.
+Then it returns a new string representing the URL with several query parameters.
 Finally, the extension appends the image to the body.

 ```js
 function faviconURL(u) {